-3.2 INSTALLATION AND Acceptance tests
+3.2 Acceptance Tests

 3.2.1 Discussion

-Acceptance tests must be performed on systems when they are installed in order to 1) ensure that they meet the performance criteria set forth in the purchasing process, and 2) establish a baseline for evaluation of performance over time.
+Acceptance tests are performed on systems when they are installed in order to 1) ensure that they meet the performance criteria set forth in the purchasing process, and 2) establish a baseline for evaluation of performance over time.
 Thereafter, the performance tests described in Section 3.3 should be performed at the interval prescribed, or after any major repair.

 A number of documents (for example, see those produced by the ACR and the IAEA listed in the Reference section) give specific guidance as to how to conduct these tests.